 Doris Kearns Goodwin is an author and historian known for her highly regarded studies of American presidents.
 A meeting with Lyndon B. Johnson in 1967 resulted in Goodwin's first book, Lyndon Johnson and the American Dream (1976).
 Her second book, The Fitzgeralds and the Kennedys (1987), was a best-seller.
 Following the release of No Ordinary Time: Franklin and Eleanor Roosevelt: The Home Front in World War II in 1994, Goodwin published a memoir detailing her youth in Brooklyn.
 She returned to presidential literature thereafter, releasing Team of Rivals: The Political Genius of Abraham Lincoln in 2005.

 Famed author and historian Doris Kearns Goodwin was born Doris Helen Kearns in New York City, on January 4, 1943.
-Raised in Brooklyn, Goodwin fell "in love" with the Brooklyn Dodgers at a young age, according to her later memoir.
-She also developed an early affinity for history, politics and writing.
+Born in Brooklyn and raised in Rockville Centre, Long Island, Goodwin developed an early affinity for history, politics and writing, and fell "in love" with the Brooklyn Dodgers, according to her memoir Wait Till Next Year: Summer Afternoons with My Father and Baseball.

 After earning an undergraduate degree from Colby College in Maine in 1964, Goodwin enrolled at Harvard University.
 During her third year of graduate school, she was awarded a White House Fellowship and, subsequently, a brief assistantship in Washington, D.C. with then Secretary of Labor Willard Wirtz, a member of President Lyndon B. Johnson's administration at the time.
 (Wirtz had previously served under John F. Kennedy.)